ULL-prompt-engineering/langchain-mini/README.md

 There are 404 five year periods in the current year.
 ```

-The answer is wrong we try again.
-This time we ask only for the current year, asking the LLM to be accurate:
+The answer is wrong, so we try again.
+This time we ask the LLM only for the current year, asking the LLM to be accurate:

 ```
 How can I help?
 What is the current year?
 Be accurate!